miakd/miakd.github.io/_posts/2018-1-8-afrofuturism.md

 *****

-In other worlds, all maps tell stories.
-When we make maps, we codify our subjective views of a landscape into text.
+In other words, all maps tell stories.
+When we make maps, we codify our subjective views of a landscape.
 These views then influence those who use our maps by shaping their perception of the world.
-We can think about borders between countries as an example of this feedback loop between maps and worldviews.
+This feedback loop between maps and worldviews is exemplified by the way we tend to think about political borders.
 Political borders are immaterial, and they have changed dramatically over the centuries; in most of the world, current borders have been imposed relatively recently by outside, colonial powers.
 But we see these lines on almost every map we encounter, and we believe deeply in them; we generally imagine them to be set in stone.

 *****